zubair001/Announcement_board_backend/README.md

 This is the backend part of Announcement Board application.

-## Technologies
+## Technology
-The following technologies have been used:
+The following technology have been used:
 - ExpressJS

 ## Available Scripts